 Colonial German ancestors on the edge of DNA’s usefulness

 Though our colonial Germans will likely be further back than 5-6 generations, they may also have many many more matches than other lines.
-Colonial ancestors matches at 7-8 generations away from the test-taker will share on average less DNA, but because of the saturation of DNA testing in America, you may have many matches.
+Colonial ancestor matches at 7-8 generations away from the test-taker will share on average less DNA, but because of the saturation of DNA testing in America, you may have many matches.
 That is you may have quantity on your side.
-I’m going to talk more about this idea of quality vs quantity in the next blogpost.
+I discussed this idea of quality vs quantity in a previous blog post.